yandongliu/learningjs/README.md

  * `loadTextFile`: the csv-format file will be loaded from disk and columns are parsed as strings unless 2nd line specifies feature types.
  * `loadRealFile`: the csv-format file will be loaded from disk and columns are parsed as real numbers.
- * `loadContent`: a big string will be chopped into lines and columns are parsed as strings unless 2nd line specifies feature types.
+ * `loadString`: a big string will be chopped into lines and columns are parsed as strings unless 2nd line specifies feature types.

 In the loading callback function you will obtain a data object D on which you can apply the learning methods.
 Note that only Decision Tree supports both real and categorical features.
 Logistic Regression works on real features only.